9 min read

 Historic Willemstad and Island Culture

-The capital's old town is a UNESCO World Heritage Site, and its color-drenched Dutch architecture is unlike anything else in the Caribbean.
-Give it at least half a day on foot; our Willemstad walking guide maps a sensible route.
+Willemstad's old town is a UNESCO World Heritage Site, and it earns the listing: two historic districts facing each other across a harbor channel, connected by a floating bridge.
+Give it at least half a day on foot.
+Our Willemstad walking guide maps a route that hits everything below without backtracking.

 • 13.
-Punda: The historic commercial heart, with narrow shopping streets, the floating market of Venezuelan produce boats, and the ochre-toned Mikvé Israel-Emanuel synagogue, among the oldest in continuous use in the Americas.
+Punda: The old commercial center: narrow shopping streets, the floating market where Venezuelan boats sell produce off the deck, and the Mikvé Israel-Emanuel synagogue, in continuous use since 1732 with sand still on its floor.

 • 15.
-Fort Amsterdam: An 18th-century fort that still houses the seat of government.
-Look for the cannonball reportedly lodged in the church wall since a 19th-century skirmish.
+Fort Amsterdam: An 18th-century fort that still houses the government.
+Find the cannonball lodged in the church wall: it has been there since 1804.

 Nature and Wildlife

 • 19.
-Shete Boka National Park: A dramatic stretch of the north coast where Atlantic swells hammer into limestone inlets.
-At Boka Tabla you can stand inside a cave and feel the waves boom beneath you.
-Sea turtles nest along this coast in season.
+Shete Boka National Park: The north coast at its most violent: Atlantic swells slamming into limestone inlets.
+At Boka Tabla you stand inside a cave while waves detonate underneath you.
+Bring shoes, not flip-flops: the rock is sharp.

 Food, Drink, and Sunsets